ImgBotApp/InternetNL/detail/web/ipv6/web-reach/verdict/good_nl.md

-The web server is reachable through IPv6.
+Your web server can be reached over IPv6.